AstroVPK/kali/README.md

 # libcarma
 A library to model a time series as a Continuous-time ARMA (C-ARMA) process.
+This library is written in C++ and is exposed to Python using `cffi`.
+In the (near) future, `cffi` may be replaced by Cython.
 Version: 1.0.0

 Install
 -------
 Install instructions are provided for linux machines.
-The following OSs have been tested-- Ubuntu 14.04 LTS Trusty Tahr
+The following OSs have been tested

+1. Ubuntu 14.04 LTS Trusty Tahr

 You will need to have Anaconda Python, the Intel C++ Compiler XE, Intel MKL, NLOpt, cffi & Brandon Kelly's `carma_pack` (optional) installed.
 At the moment, Anaconda Python, Intel C++ Compiler XE, Intel MKL, `cffi`,